mohdgazyanii235/UniAllThings/README.md

 # UniAllThings
-This is a collection of projects that I am and will be doing throughout my university life as a CS student.
+This is a collection of projects that I will be doing throughout my university life as a CS student.